chinapedia/wikipedia.abstract.en/Page/Moon.md

 Surface geology

-MoonTopoLOLA.png, referenced to a sphere of radius 1737.4 km|Topography of the Moon]] Moon_elevation.stl of the Moon with 10× elevation exaggeration rendered with data from the Lunar Orbiter Laser Altimeter of the Lunar Reconnaissance Orbiter ]]
+, referenced to a sphere of radius 1737.4 km|Topography of the Moon]] of the Moon with 10× elevation exaggeration rendered with data from the Lunar Orbiter Laser Altimeter of the Lunar Reconnaissance Orbiter ]]

 The topography of the Moon has been measured with laser altimetry and stereo image analysis.[53]
 Its most visible topographic feature is the giant far-side South Pole–Aitken basin, some in diameter, the largest crater on the Moon and the second-largest confirmed impact crater in the Solar System.[54][55]
 At deep, its floor is the lowest point on the surface of the Moon.[56][57]
 The highest elevations of the surface are located directly to the northeast, and it has been suggested might have been thickened by the oblique formation impact of the South Pole–Aitken basin.[58]
 Other large impact basins such as Imbrium, Serenitatis, Crisium, Smythii, and Orientale also possess regionally low elevations and elevated rims.[59]
 The far side of the lunar surface is on average about higher than that of the near side.[60]